astro/socksify-ruby/README.md

 ### Testing and Debugging

 A tor proxy is required before running the tests.
 Install tor from your usual package manager, check it is running with `pidof tor` then run the tests with:
+A socks5 proxy with auth is required for tests.
+You can run it via docker `docker run -d --name socks5 -p 1080:1080 -e PROXY_USER=user -e PROXY_PASSWORD=password serjs/go-socks5-proxy`

 `bundle exec rake`